 Track for success.

 When it comes to resolutions vs goals, it doesn’t matter how you define it.
-It is how meaningful it is to you that matters most.
+It is how meaningful it is to you that matters most and that it aligns with your personal values.